manblue7/manblue7/README.md

 # manblue7.github.io

-A simple website displaying some basic HTML and CSS tags and declarations.
+A simple website displaying some basic HTML tags and CSS declarations.

 *This was a project on www.codecademy.com*